SEO Website Migration Guide

 Site migrations are a huge undertaking, and anyone who doesn’t think so hasn’t been through one.
 Unfortunately, many businesses make major changes to their websites without considering the impact on the SEO and overall performance of their site.

 To be fair, it’s usually not their fault; many don’t realize the risks involved.
 Something as seemingly harmless as a site redesign, for example, can hurt the performance of the website and the business.
-(Case in point: check out this client case study where we helped turn around a failed redesign.)
+(Cases in point: check out this client case study where we helped turn around a failed redesign.)

 So I’ve created a handy reference guide for website migrations to ensure you are following best practices for SEO during this long journey.